akaunting/docs/en/user-manual/reports.md

 Reports
 =======

-Reports allows you to get detailed financial data and help you better visualize all the information you need to improve your business.
-It gives you as a business owner a good idea of where your business income stands, month by month, and categorised.
+Reports allows you to get detailed financial data.
+It helps you better visualize all the information you need to improve your business.
+It also gives you a good idea of where your business income stands, month by month, in a categorised manner.

 All reports are displayed under the default currency.
 Income and expenses created under a different currency will be converted based on the currency rate at the time they were created.